frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 # DSM Tools Suite
 All the tools combined in a single app.

+Is Backward compatible to the files created by the previous version in /MODELS/DSMDATA of Forward Programing, and can Co-Exist with them, even when this provides the combined functionality.

 # DSM Tools Suite (EdgeTX Version)